smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 The wall didn't stand a chance.

 Stone exploded.
 Dust filled the courtyard in a choking cloud.
 Through it, massive, came a shape that didn't belong in daylight.
-Eight feet of bull and man and something that had learned to BUILD, emerging from darkness with the desperate single-mindedness of starvation.
+Eight feet of bull and man, emerging from darkness with the desperate single-mindedness of a starved beast.

 The soldiers stopped mid-swing.